 Grove Road, Leeds 6

-Modest 1960s church in a stripped Modern Gothic style, prominent in the Headingley Conservation Area.
+A modest 1960s church in a stripped modern Gothic style, prominent in the Headingley Conservation Area.

 Church built in severely stripped Modern Gothic style, plum coloured brick with steeply pitched, copper-clad roof.
 Nave, aisles, transepts/side chapels, sanctuary.
 North porch/additional facilities under construction at time of visit (May 2008).
 Gabled west front with triple entrance and stepped flat-topped triple windows over, the latter separated by flat pilasters of astylar character.
 Projecting double height bays on either side, also with stepped triple windows.
 Flank north elevation with plain brick walls and parapets to the aisle, triple windows to the clerestory, the bays marked by flat astylar pilasters.
 Shorter (three bays), lower sanctuary with canted east end.